Dr. Jonathan Chamberlain, PhD

 h-index

-I am a Computer Engineering and Operations Research investigator, specializing in techno-policy and economic aspects of Dynamic Spectrum Access planning
+I am a Computer Engineering and Operations Research investigator, specializing in techno-policy and economic aspects of Dynamic Spectrum Access planning.

 Research Interests: Queuing Games, Wireless Communications, Dynamic Spectrum Access and Coexistence with Passive Users, Wide Area Networks, Mobile Edge Computing, Scalable Networks, Systems Security, Public Policy